paws of wisdom reactivity starter bundle

 If your dog whines at night, especially once they’ve gone into the crate, it can often be a sign they haven’t had the chance to properly decompress.
 Imagine it like coming back from work, you need time to relax right?
 It’s not always about toilet needs or separation anxiety (though those can play a role).
 Sometimes, it’s just that their nervous system is still on and now they've been put in the crate.

-If your dog whines at night then before crating your dog at night, try layering in one or two calming activities:
+If your dog whines at night then before crating your dog at night, try layering in one or two calming activities before bed:

 These simple steps can help your dog unwind so they’re ready to rest — not just confined and frustrated.